Skip to main content.

 Vice President and Dean of the College

-As chief academic officer, Dean Deirdre d'Albertis works with the president and the faculty to advance the central academic purpose of Bard College.
+As dean of the college and chief academic officer, Dean Deirdre d’Albertis works with the president and the faculty to advance the central academic purpose of Bard College.
+In conjunction with the registrar, she maintains academic statistics, conducts studies of academic programs, compiles records of committee and faculty actions, and maintains a faculty handbook describing academic policies and regulations.

 Deirdre d'Albertis

 Dean d'Albertis is responsible for faculty affairs and the undergraduate curriculum.
 She oversees faculty recruitment, evaluation, and promotion.
-As coordinator of the undergraduate academic program, the dean is attentive to college-wide matters and interdivisional interests.
-She assists faculty committees in their work on the curriculum and on academic policy.
-The dean upholds academic standards from admission to graduation.
-She also assists the divisional chairpersons and the president as they uphold standards of faculty responsibility as established by faculty action.
-In conjunction with the registrar, the dean maintains academic statistics, conducts studies of academic programs, compiles records of committee and faculty actions, and maintains a faculty handbook describing academic policies and regulations.
-Dean d'Albertis works with the associate deans and the dean of studies to develop the academic curriculum and student academic life.
-She is a Professor of Literature.
+As coordinator of the undergraduate academic program, she is attentive to college-wide matters and interdivisional interests.
+She assists faculty committees in their work on the curriculum and on academic policy, and also assists the divisional chairpersons and the president as they uphold standards of faculty responsibility as established by faculty action.
+She also works with the associate deans and the dean of studies to develop the academic curriculum and student academic life.
+She serves as a Professor of Literature.

 Jonathan Becker